Special offer

 • Highly adept at problem-solving

-• Productivity prioritised
+• Productivity is prioritised

-• Employees given plenty of autonomy
+• Employees are given plenty of autonomy

-Meta is an example of a large company with a predominantly adhocratic style, turning to tech solutions and innovations in every corner of the business.
-One instance was its push to shift employee interactions into the virtual reality space called the Metaverse.
-Another example is Spotify, whose decentralised leadership sees cross-functional teams called Squads handling each facet of the business in their own, creative ways.
+One example of this is their push to shift employee interactions into the virtual reality space called the Metaverse.
+Another example is Spotify, whose decentralised leadership includes cross-functional teams called ‘Squads’ handling each facet of the business in their own, creative ways.

 Where does adhocracy fit into organisational culture?